 For seasoned seafarers who already have an RYA/MCA Certificate of Competence or have been working on an exemption but are maybe a little rusty or dated by the syllabus, we offer a 5 day pre-oral exam prep course to assist in filling knowledge gaps between small craft commercial certificates and those required by the Boatmaster syllabus.
-The course is combined with our Master 200 prep weeks.
-If you would like to include the 2 volumes of specific training materials covering Annex 10 of MSN 1853, there is an addition charge of £100.
+The course can be combined with our Master 200 prep weeks.